Mjau83/witchOnesPairs/README.md

 * The game should have the estetics that is appeling to the spiritual community

 ### User Stories
-* As a user I want to, be able to choose on what level of difficulty I want to start

 * As a user I want to, know when I have a match
 * As a user I want to, know when all cards are matched
 * As a user I want to, know how to play
 * As a user I want to, track my score
-* As a user I want to, compare my score to other players
 * As a user I want to, navigate the site with ease

 ### Site Owner Goals